mramshaw/Elastic/README.md

 And if we go to http://localhost:5601 in a browser, we should see a Kibana console.

+If things are not synchonized yet, there will be a __Kibana server is not ready yet__ message.
+So wait a few seconds and try again.

 Click the wrench icon to navigate to the Kibana __Dev Tools__ console.

+Your last few Kibana Dev Tools sessions will be cached, which is a very nice feature.

 ## Version